 2 to 3 more coats the next day, dry overnight.

-Carefully and very lightly cut down just the prickly high points with 400 grit on flat and curved sanding blocks.
+Carefully and very lightly cut down just the prickly high points with 220 sandpaper on flat and curved sanding blocks.
 Do not attempt to sand level yet, and do not go through into the color coat!